sparshasuresh/Master-Thesis---Sparsha-Suresh-AIMS/README.md

 https://github.com/sparshasuresh/Master-Thesis---Sparsha-Suresh-AIMS/blob/main/2.sudo%20update.png

 On Ubuntu 22.04 LTS, first clone the official CARLA repo from GitHub with the `git clone` command.
 It gets the most up-to-date source code and simulation assets to local computer.
-Once you go into the `carla` directory with `cd carla`, the following step is to install the dependencies which consist of compilers, build tools (including cmake and clang), image processing libraries (such as libpng, libtiff, libjpeg) and Python packages for development (Činčurak et al., 2024, pg: 139).
+Once you go into the `carla` directory with `cd carla`, the following step is to install the dependencies which consist of compilers, build tools (including cmake and clang), image processing libraries (such as libpng, libtiff, libjpeg) and Python packages for development (Činčurak et al., 2024, pg:139).
+Users may either build CARLA from source - https://carla.org/ or download the official precompiled binary.

 ---